nextpyp/pyp/docs/reference/computing.rst

 Multiple GPUs
 ^^^^^^^^^^^^^

-Some of the programs listed above (TODO: how to tell which ones?) support multi-GPU execution.
+Some of the programs listed above (e.g., IsoNet) support multi-GPU execution.
 To allocate more than one GPU for a job, set the ``Split, Gres`` option to ``gpu:n`` where ``n`` is the number of GPUs you want to request, for example, ``gpu:2``.